 Paul Pietsch leads NASAA’s qualitative research on programmatic and policy trends in state arts agencies.
 His research has focused on arts and the military, arts based rural development, arts in healthcare, arts and the opioid epidemic, creative aging, the creative economy, cultural districts, public art, arts education, and diversity, equity and inclusion in the arts, among other things.
 He also tracks state legislation pertaining to the arts and highlights innovative state arts agency practices in the monthly State to State column of NASAA Notes.

 Prior to joining NASAA in 2012, Paul managed the research efforts of the Association for Demand Response and Smart Grid as well as those of the Demand Response and Smart Grid Coalition.
 He has worked as a writer and fundraiser at Harvard University, Dartmouth College and the Smithsonian National Postal Museum.
 Paul also is an artist with an M.F.A. and a graduate certificate in arts management from American University in Washington, D.C.
-He paints in his studio every morning and has contributed to Washington’s arts community through teaching, running figure-drawing groups, and serving on the Artists’ Advisory Council of the Washington Project for the Arts and the board of directors of Art Enables, an art gallery and vocational arts program for artists with disabilities.
+He is a faculty member of the Washington Studio School, facilitates life drawing groups, and has served on the Artists’ Advisory Council of the Washington Project for the Arts and the board of directors of Art Enables, an art gallery and vocational arts program for artists with disabilities.